WISVCH/nwerc-2024/content/schedule/walk_in.md

 location: Building 35
 people: all
 ---

 ## Location
-The location is the [Education Building 35](https://map.tudelftcampus.nl/poi/education-building-35/).
+On Sunday, you can enter [Education Building 35](https://map.tudelftcampus.nl/poi/education-building-35/) from 8:30.

 For directions, see the [Location page]({{< relref "location" >}} "Location").